app-sre/deployment-validation-operator/README.md

 make test
 ```

 The end-to-end tests depend on [`ginkgo`](https://onsi.github.io/ginkgo/#installing-ginkgo).
-After exporting a `KUBECONFIG` variable, it can be ran via
+After exporting a `KUBECONFIG` variable, it can be run via

 ```
 make e2e-test